johnathan-convertino-afrl/project_ace_vexriscv_murax/README.md

 Results:

-* Vexriscv Murax CPU with RAM, UART, and GPIO built in.
+* Vexriscv Murax CPU with RAM, UART, PMP, and GPIO built in.
 Targeting the Nexys A7-100T FPGA board.
   * future lattice target, added and ready but NOT part of make build system.
   * future sim target, added and ready but NOT part of make build system.
 * openocd tool for Vexriscv CPU